rjdeliveryomaha/courierinvoice/README.md

 This is an extendable drop-in implementation of this set of classes using vanilla javascript.

-Functionality is contained in an module called ` rjdci `.
+Functionality is enclosed in a global variable: ` rjdci `.

 The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API#Browser_compatibility) is used extensively and a template is provided.
 This will retry a call failing due to network issues 20 times waiting ` n * 250 ` milliseconds between calls where n is the retry count.
 The Content-Type header is left generic for versatility.
 As a result the PHP ` $_POST ` super global is not populated; data must be read from the stream.